 Learning how to think critically in our daily interactions, through asking “what am I feeling”, “why am I feeling it”, and then synthesizing the knowledge and understanding received from the process of asking “what” and “why” questions, allows for better, more productive “how” actions — which is wisdom.
 Decoding experiences, and the feelings that result from them, is a radically transformative endeavor that has far reaching consequences; it is a process that exercises and renews the mind, while also empowering behavior, creativity, and individuality.
 From the foundation of basic critical thinking skills and emotional awareness, micro relationships such as family, friends, and romantic partnerships, to macro relationships such as commerce, travel, and government, all receive positive benefits.
 Rather than being dependent, independent, or even interdependent in relationship to self and others, it allows for a person to experience co-creativity in relationship to self and others, and to the external world as a whole.

-Our form of emotional process work is what we have termed “the Unity Process“, which combines the Hermetic Principles (natural law), the Trivium, Socratic Questioning, Jungian shadow work, and the Emotional Freedom Techniques—into an easy to use system that allows people to process their emotional upsets, work through trauma, correct poor thinking, set healthy boundaries, and refine their viewpoints.
+Our form of emotional process work is what we have termed “the Unity Process“, which combines the Hermetic Principles (natural law), the Trivium, Socratic Questioning, Jungian shadow work, and the Emotional Freedom Techniques—into an easy to use system that allows people to process their emotional upsets, work through trauma, correct poor thinking, discover meaning, set healthy boundaries, and refine their viewpoints.
 We practice it together in our groups, and in our individual sessions.

 The Unity Process …where the Two become the One.